 ‘The Christian resolve to find the world evil and ugly, has made the world evil and ugly.’
 Friedrich Nietzsche If we take out the dogma of Trinity and Original Sin in Christianity then the three Abrahamic faiths become very similar to each other.
 The dogma of Trinity and Original Sin are not only bad religion […]

 The Christian Easter story mounts to little more than hearsay as I will show in this article.
-But, please do not get very upset.
-Veneration and awe of the Transcendent is inherent in human nature, but we need to find the most appropriate channels for that rather than insisting on myth and legend of resurrection. […]
+But, if you are a Christian, please do not get very upset.
+Veneration and awe of the Transcendent is inherent in human nature, but we need to find the most appropriate channels for that rather than insisting on […]

 This article was originally published in the summer 2011 volume of the Muslim Sunrise.
 The Holy Prophet Muhammad, may peace be on him, said and it is common knowledge among the Muslim circles, “In the Latter Days, the sun shall rise from the West.”
 The Ahmadiyya Muslim Community believes that this hadith implies that religion of […]